OfficeDev/office-js-docs-pr/docs/includes/file-get-started-powerpoint.md

     </div>
     ```

-4. Open **app.js** in the root of the project, replace the entire contents with the following code, and save the file.
+4. Open the file **app.js** in the root of the project to specify the script for the add-in.
+Replace the entire contents with the following code and save the file.

     ```js
     'use strict';